 Technically Bibury is actually two small villages, separated by the river Coln.

 On the one side of the river is Bibury & on the other, Arlington, with its famous Arlington Row of former Weavers’ Cottages.
 These cottages are next to Rack Isle, a name earned from the fact that wool was hung out to dry on racks here after it had been washed in Arlington Row.

 The history of Bibury dates back to at least the Iron Age & there are remains of a hill fort above the village.

 Akeman Street, the Roman road from Cirencester to St Albans is close by & the ancient Salt Way from Droitwich to Lechlade can be followed just up the hill towards Burford.

 Every year this tiny village is squeezed to bursting point with visitors.
-People jostle with each other (not so much since social distancing) for the best views to take with their cameras or standing like a winding snake along the pathway as they wait patiently to be served by the man in the ice-cream van.
+People jostle with each other (not so much since social distancing) for the best views to take with their cameras or standing like a winding snake along the path as they wait patiently to be served by the man in the ice-cream van.

 St Mary’s Church

-The local church, St Mary’s, contains some signs of Saxon origins and is a Grade I listed building.
-The churchyard itself is also notable and has been described as being “of special interest because of the remarkable survival of so many excellently carved table tombs with bale tops, and headstones with cherubs and symbolic figures of the seventeenth and eighteenth centuries”
+The local church of St Mary contains some signs of Saxon origins and is a Grade I listed building.
+The churchyard itself is also notable and has been described as being “of special interest, because of the remarkable survival of so many excellently carved table tombs with bale tops, and headstones with cherubs and symbolic figures of the seventeenth and eighteenth centuries”

 Close by is the former Bibury Court Hotel, built in 1633.
 This has been reverted back to being a private residence.

-The small water meadow across the river is known as Rack Island.
-This small parcel of land is not accessible, only wildlife free to enter, although the Swan Hotel owns the fishing rights The river is well stocked with plump, brown trout, thanks to Bibury Trout Farm and the land is owned by the National Trust, as is Arlington Row.
+The small, boggy water meadow across the river is known as Rack Isle.
+This small parcel of land is not accessible, only wildlife free to enter, although the Swan Hotel owns the fishing rights.
+The river is well stocked with plump, brown trout, thanks to Bibury Trout Farm and the land is owned by the National Trust, as is Arlington Row.
 Just one of many National Trust properties in the Cotswolds.